mvrdevelopment/spec/mvr-spec.md

 ## Node Definition: UserData

 This node contains a collection of user data nodes defined and used by provider applications if required.
-User data should not be expected to be preserved in the workflow of multiple applications importing/exporting the data.
+User data should not be expected to be preserved in the workflow of multiple applications importing and exporting the data.

 Node name: `UserData`

-##### Table 4 — *UserData Node Attributes*
+##### Table 4 — *UserData Node Children*

 | Child Node                    | Allowed Count | Description                   |
 | ----------------------------- | ------------- | ----------------------------- |